tweag/nickel/rfcs/008-public-api.md

 - Simplicity: it should be easy to do basic things, like evaluating some Nickel code into a structured representation.
-- Stability: we aim not to break public APIs.
+- Stability: we try not to break public APIs.
+(This doesn't mean that we *never* increase the semantic version, just that we make a reasonable effort not to.)
 - Embeddability: our interfaces should be usable from other languages.